Res inter alios acta

 Res inter alios acta, aliis nec nocet nec prodest (Latin for "a thing done between some does not harm or benefit others") is a law doctrine which holds that a contract cannot adversely affect the rights of one who is not a party to the contract.

 "Res inter alios" has a common meaning: "A matter between others is not our business."

-Insurance contracts
+Civil and criminal law

+The doctrine of res inter alios acta is a principle of fundamental justice, and therefore applies to Western law generally.
+This is because the doctrine includes (but is not limited to) acts done by others without the knowledge or consent of the person being accused or prejudiced.

+Contract Law

 Many UK cases cite insurance contracts as being res inter alios acta.

 It seems to be in line with the "privity of contract" doctrine.